 The following table describes the parameters that are used in the preceding command.

-Enter the password after the lowercase letter -p.
+Enter the password after -p.
 No spaces are allowed.

-You can also enter the password after running the command instead of entering the password next to the lowercase letter -p.
+You can also enter the password after you run the command instead of entering the password following -p before you run the command.
 This helps prevent the password from being displayed in plaintext.

 3. Run the following command to access the database testdb01: